SongComposer: A Large Language Model for Lyric and Melody Generation in Song Composition: Experiments

+\textbf{Melody Generation.} For assessing the similarity between the generated melodies and the ground-truth, we adopt the metrics proposed by SongMASS~\cite{sheng2021songmass}: Pitch Distribution Similarity (PD), Duration Distribution Similarity (DD), and Melody Distance (MD).
+Besides, we propose a recall rate to assess the repetition capability and partly indicate the structure within the song.
+This rate is calculated by dividing the total number of melodic lines by the number of unique melodic lines, with a minimum recall rate of 1 indicating no repetition.

-\textbf{Lyric Generation.} In terms of lyric generation, we evaluate sentence-level alignment using a CoSENT(Cosine Sentence) model~\cite{text2vec}, specifically the base-multilingual version.
-This model allows us to input the lyrics and compute the cosine similarity between the generated lyrics and the original ones.
-Moreover, we incorporate the ROUGE-2 score~\cite{lin2004rouge} and BERT score~\cite{zhang2019bertscore} as two additional metrics for evaluating lyric generation.
-The ROUGE-2 score focuses on the overlap of bigrams between the generated and original texts.
-As for the BERT score, we utilize the BERT-base multilingual uncased model to measure text similarity based on contextual embeddings.
+\textbf{Lyric Generation.} We evaluate the similarity between generated and original lyrics using three metrics from different perspectives.
+We use a CoSENT (Cosine Sentence) model~\cite{text2vec}, specifically the base-multilingual version, to compute sentence-level cosine similarity.
+Additionally, we apply the ROUGE-2 score~\cite{lin2004rouge} to measure bigram overlap and the BERT score (BS)~\cite{zhang2019bertscore} to assess similarity based on the contextual embeddings from the BERT-base model.